mkuchak/usend/docs/quick-start.md

   </tbody>
 </table>

-By adding this DNS TXT record, you indicate a list of permitted senders and accounts that are allowed to send emails from your domain.
-Any other accounts attempting to send from your domain will have their emails rejected with an error.
-This provides an additional layer of security and control over email sending from your domain.
+By adding this DNS TXT record, you indicate a list of allowed senders to send email from your domain.
+Any other sender attempting to send from your domain will have their emails bounced with an error.
+This provides an additional layer of security and control over sending email from your domain.

 ### 4. Send email using HTML